threewebcode/W3/guide/bitcoin.md

 Rollups: Rollups are a type of layer 2 scaling solution that bundle multiple transactions together and process them off-chain.
 There are two types of rollups: validity rollups and optimistic rollups.
 Validity rollups are more secure but require more on-chain data, while optimistic rollups are less secure but require less on-chain data.

+### Scripting

+The scripting language is made up of a set of 186 opcodes which each conduct operations on the processing stack.
+Any node that wishes to process transactions on the Bitcoin network must ensure that their node client implementation is processing each of the opcodes in a way that exactly matches the outcomes expected by every other node on the network at that time, including whether or not those opcodes are enabled or not.

+All data items in Bitcoin Script are a byte sequence.
+Some operations interpret their parameters as numeric or boolean values and require the item to fulfil the specifications of those types.
+Some operations produce items on the stack which are valid numeric or boolean values.

+The complete script consists of two sections, the unlocking script (scriptSig) and the locking script (scriptPubKey).
+The locking script is from the transaction output that is being spent, while the unlocking script is included in the transaction input that is spending the output.